 The building was just named the best Commercial Construction ($10-$50 million) at the WA chapter of the Australian Institute of Building's Professional Excellence in Building Awards.

 The building takes its name from the Nyoongar word for the endangered Carnaby's black cockatoo and it incorporates local Aboriginal culture in many aspects of the design.

-The golden sunshading covering the building’s exterior mimics its namesake’s striking plumage while the pattern is repeated in the building's flooring.
+The golden sun-shading emulates the stunning plumage of Ngoolark's namesake.
+The pattern is also repeated in the building's flooring.